razoumov/publish/02-task-parallelism.md

    difference between Tnew and T

 For the reduction of the grid we can simply use the `max reduce` statement, which is already parallelized.
-Now, let's divide the grid into `rowtasks` x `coltasks` subgrids, and assign each subgrid to a task using the `coforall` loop (we will have `rowtasks * coltasks` tasks in total).
+Now, let's divide the grid into `rowtasks` * `coltasks` subgrids, and assign each subgrid to a task using the `coforall` loop (we will have `rowtasks * coltasks` tasks in total).

 Recall out code `exercise2.chpl` in which we broke the 1D array with 1e9 elements into `numtasks=12`